blendereru/authorizer/README.md

 * `VisitorId` – A unique identifier for the visitor.
 * `Confidence Score `– A measure of how accurately the visitor has been identified.
 * `Timestamp` – When the fingerprint was created.
+> Internally, The FingerprintJS API receives your `Request ID` and queries its distributed database.

 ### What is the purpose of `RequestId`, `VisitorId` ?
 For every submission of form, a new, unique RequestId is generated.
 The `VisitorId` is the same for the same browser/device.